Fox, Final Cut

 My husband worked at the studio on countless films in a production capacity for 30 years, creating personal and storied memories and, just as importantly, a group of friends referred to as the “Fox Family.”
+I met my husband on a film prodution.
 My daughters grew up visiting the studio and film sets with a shared family passion for movies and for filmmaking.
-Now adults, they both work in the film business.
+Now adults, they and their partners work in “the business.”

-Although movies are still being made, the entertainment business has changed dramatically, with streaming content and reality tv holding as important a place in the business of the moving image.
-The days of the large, critically acclaimed culturally significant or blockbuster films are not gone but they have certainly dwindled.
+Although movies are still being made, the entertainment business has changed dramatically, with studios being shuttered and streaming content and reality TV holding an important a place in the business of the moving image.
+The days of the large, critically acclaimed, culturally significant or blockbuster films are not gone but they have certainly dwindled.

 In the last days of 20th Century Fox I roamed the studio, documenting this magical, culturally historic place.